Shopping Cart Abandonment In Ecommerce And Strategies To Reduce It8 min readReading Time: 6 minutes

 Every customer prefers certain payment options over others.
-If they don’t find these listed on a fashion retailer’s website while buying something, they’re likely to ditch their shopping carts and move to a competitor’s site simply because their preferred and trusted payment options are available there.
+If they don’t find these listed on an eCommerce site while buying something, they’re more likely to ditch their shopping carts and move to a competitor’s site simply because their preferred and trusted payment options are available there.

 Also, websites that process payments directly without a safe payment gateway may run the risk of security issues.

-Failing to keep Secure Sockets Layer (SSL) certificates up-to-date and not displaying industry-standard trust logos can also leave shoppers feeling that a fashion retailer’s website isn’t safe.
+Failing to keep Secure Sockets Layer (SSL) certificates up-to-date and not displaying industry-standard trust logos can also leave shoppers feeling that the retailer’s website isn’t safe.
 A survey revealed that 84% of shoppers would not buy anything if they noticed data was being transmitted over an unsafe connection.

 Strategies To Reduce Cart Abandonment